 Ancient dinosaurs were adorned in some amazing ways, from the horns of the triceratops to the plates and spikes of the stegosaurus.
-A newly discovered, bird-like dinosaur fossil from China contains evidence that could add a new accessory to the list: a shaggy ruff of rainbow feathers.
+A newly described, bird-like dinosaur fossil from China contains evidence that could add a new accessory to the list: a shaggy ruff of rainbow feathers.

 A team of researchers, including scientists from The University of Texas at Austin, are the first to conduct an in-depth study of the dinosaur and describe it.
 They dubbed it Caihong juji—a name that means “rainbow with the big crest” in Mandarin—and think the dino used its flashy neck feathers and a bony crest on its snout to attract mates.

 “Iridescent coloration is well known to be linked to sexual selection and signaling, and we report its earliest evidence in dinosaurs,” said Julia Clarke, a professor in the Department of Geological Sciences at the UT Jackson School of Geosciences who helped describe the new species.
 “The dinosaur may have a cute nickname in English, Rainbow, but it has serious scientific implications.”

 A description of the exquisitely preserved, chicken-sized dinosaur was published on Jan.
 15 in the journal Nature Communications.
 Dongyu Hu, a professor in the College of Paleontology at the Shenyang Normal University led the study.